-By Phoenix of Elder Mountain Dreaming – I am a dreamer and when I was 32 years old, my mother died (1990).
+By Phoenix the Elder – I am a dreamer and when I was 32 years old, my mother died (1990).
 I was spending the night at her home.
 That night as she slowly departed I had my first real Spirit Dream and that was the basis to know the few and powerful Spirit Dreams that I have had in my as a Dreamer.

 I have seven brothers and sisters and it was my turn that night to be with my mother that night as she by fate, was leaving that night and gone by nine in the morning.
 I took care of her and then I feel asleep on the couch around one am.
 It was very hard and sorrowful to lose my mother of course, but because I was given that night, a spirit dream it was both spiritual ecstasy and great sorrow which seemed somehow to balance my experience all out.